SteveGremory/Zap/Readme.md

 # Zap

-Fast compress and/or encrypt folders fast.
+Compress and/or encrypt folders fast.
 Like, really fast. or as some say, **blazingly** fast.

 ## Installation